-Unfortunately when $f(x,\omega)$ is a nonsmooth strongly convex/convex function, faster rates are unavailable and empirical behavior is generally poor since the schemes rely on diminishing steplength sequences and are afflicted by noisy gradients.
-We develop two distinct avenues for combining acceleration with variable sample-size schemes for strongly convex and convex regimes that ameliorate these concerns.
-Numerical experiments in Section 4 support the theoretical claims.
+Unfortunately when $\uss{\f(\cdot,\omega)}$ is a nonsmooth strongly convex/convex function, \jb{stochastic subgradient schemes, subsequently defined in} ({\bf SSG}), while a de-facto standard, generally display poor empirical behavior, {since they utilize diminishing steplengths and} noisy gradients.
+We develop two distinct avenues for combining {smoothing with acceleration and variance-reduction} in strongly convex and convex regimes that ameliorate these concerns {while achieving optimal rates}.